Disposing of rubbish

 Kerbside recycling - cardboard or plastic

 With the weekly food waste collection, you will now have less general rubbish.
 General rubbish means anything that can’t go into one of the recycling collections such as black plastic, crisp packets, paper and card contaminated with food and disposable nappies.
 This will need to be placed into a black bag for collection every fortnight.
 In some areas of St Peter Port collections take place weekly.
-There is a charge for this.

 What waste or rubbish will be collected from my house?

 - black bag of general rubbish or glass.